aruship4/recipe-project/README.md

 If p_value >= 0.05: “We fail to reject H0 at α = 0.05.
 The data do not provide strong evidence that high-protein recipes get higher average ratings than low-protein recipes.”
 - Caveat: This is an observational analysis: confounding variables (recipe type, sweetness, ingredient quality) could explain part of any observed relationship.

-Since the p-value is **greater** than 0.05, I **failed to reject** the null hypothesis.
-This suggests that high-protein recipes do not receive higher average ratings compared to low-protein recipes.
+Since the **p-value is greater than 0.05**, we **fail to reject the null hypothesis**.
+This indicates that there is no evidence from our data that high-protein recipes receive higher average ratings than low-protein recipes.
+In our sample, the observed difference in ratings was slightly negative, suggesting that low-protein recipes had somewhat higher average ratings.
+However, this observation does not provide conclusive proof, and the difference could be due to random variation.

 ## Prediction Problem

-Prediction Problem: Predict the protein level of recipes.
+**Prediction Problem:** Predict the protein level of recipes.
-Type of prediction problem: regression (protein is a continuous variable)
+**Type of prediction problem:** regression (protein is a continuous variable)

+**Response variable:** The response variable is `protein` (grams per serving).
+We chose this variable because protein is a key nutritional component that influences how a recipe fits into a diet or meal plan.
+Accurate prediction of protein content can help users make informed dietary choices.

+**Evaluation metrics:**
+We chose **RMSE** and **R²** because they are well-suited for regression problems and provide complementary insights:

+- **RMSE** measures the average magnitude of prediction errors in the same units as the response variable (grams of protein).
+This makes it **directly interpretable** and easy to communicate.
+We preferred RMSE over Mean Absolute Error (MAE) because RMSE penalizes larger errors more heavily, which is useful if large deviations in protein prediction are particularly undesirable.

+- **R²** indicates the proportion of variance in protein content that is explained by the model.
+This gives a sense of **how well the model captures the underlying patterns** in the data beyond just the average error.
+We chose R² over metrics like adjusted R² because we are primarily comparing models with similar numbers of features and want a straightforward measure of explanatory power.

+Together, RMSE and R² provide a **balanced assessment** of both prediction accuracy (RMSE) and model fit/explanatory ability (R²), making them more informative than using a single metric alone.

+***Features at the time of prediction:*** Only information available before cooking is used to predict protein content.
+For the baseline model, this includes numerical features like **calories and carbohydrates, and text-based tags converted with TF–IDF.** Features such as user ratings, reviews, or any post-cooking metrics are excluded, because they would only be available **after the recipe is completed**.
+This ensures the model makes predictions based on realistic, actionable information.

 ## Baseline Model

-For the baseline model, I used a linear regression model to predict the protein content of recipes.
+For the baseline model, I used a **linear regression model** to predict the protein content of recipes.
 The dataset was split into training and test sets.
 The model used the following features:

-- Calories (PDV) (numerical)
+- Calories (PDV) (quantitative - continuous numeric variable)
-- Carbohydrates (PDV) (numerical)
+- Carbohydrates (PDV) (quantitative - continuous numeric variable)
 - tags (text data converted into numerical features using TF–IDF)
+    - Originally nominal, but after TF–IDF vectorization, they become numerical features (continuous values between 0 and 1).

 The numerical features were standardized using StandardScaler so they were on comparable scales before training.
 For the text-based tags column, I used TF-IDF Vectorization to convert the words into numerical representations that the model could train from.

-The baseline model achieved a **Train RMSE of 33.127** and a **Test RMSE of 26.898**, along with a **Train R² of 0.601** and a **Test R² of 0.642.** These results indicate that the model captures some patterns in the data, but still leaves room for improvement in accurately predicting protein content.

-The purpose of this baseline model was to establish a simple, interpretable starting point before adding more sophisticated features and modeling techniques.
+The baseline model achieved a **Train RMSE of 33.127** and a **Test RMSE of 26.898**, along with a **Train R² of 0.601** and a **Test R² of 0.642.** While the model explains a moderate amount of variance (Test R² = 0.642), the RMSE of ~27 grams indicates that predictions can still be off by a substantial amount.
+Thus, this baseline provides a simple, interpretable starting point but would likely need additional features or more sophisticated modeling to achieve high predictive accuracy.

 ##  Final Model